SMS

 All events are held on campus at 10 a.m. in Room 171, Bond Life Sciences Center.

-Speaker: Chi-Ren Shyu, Paul K. and Dianne Shumaker Professor, Electrical Engineering and Computer Science; Director, MU Institute for Data Science and Informatics
+May (date to be determined) — Chi-Ren Shyu, Director, Institute for Data Science and Informatics; Paul K. and Dianne Shumaker Professor, Electrical Engineering and Computer Science

 Parking